RSE-Cambridge/iris-openstack/README.md

 ## Frequently Asked Questions

+The documention is structured as FAQs below.

 ### What makes an OpenStack site "IRIS compatible"?

+To run the conformance tests please see: [IRIS Conformance Tests](iris-conformance-tests)

 We define "IRIS compatible" with a set of tests that determine the capabilities of an OpenStack cloud.
 They are designed such that any OpenStack cloud that carries the